tinyBuild (LON:TBLD) Receives “Buy” Rating from Berenberg Bank

-Berenberg Bank reiterated their buy rating on shares of tinyBuild (LON:TBLD) in a research note released on Tuesday morning, Analyst Ratings Network reports.
-Berenberg Bank currently has a GBX 295 ($3.85) target price on the stock.
+Berenberg Bank reiterated their buy rating on shares of tinyBuild (LON:TBLD) in a report released on Tuesday, PriceTargets.com reports.
+They currently have a GBX 295 ($3.85) price target on the stock.

-Separately, Shore Capital reaffirmed a no recommendation rating on shares of tinyBuild in a research report on Tuesday.
+Separately, Shore Capital reaffirmed a no recommendation rating on shares of tinyBuild in a research note on Tuesday.

 tinyBuild, LLC engages in the development of video games.
 It offers games for desktop, iOS, Android, MAC, Xbox, PS4, 3DS, VR, and Linux.
 The company was founded in 2011 and is based in Bellevue, Washington.